MicrosoftDocs/windows-iotcore-docs/windows-iotcore/tutorials/quickstarter/PrototypeBoards.md

 > You must create your own images and not use the provided images below if you plan to commercialize your device.

 > [!NOTE]
-> The Rasberry Pi platform has limited compatability.
-For more fully-fleshed scenarios, it is better to use a DragonBoard, Up Board or NXP device.
+> The Raspberry Pi platform has limited compatability.
+For more a more complete Windows 10 IoT Core experience, it is better to use a DragonBoard, Up2 Board or NXP device.

 | Boards | Where To Buy | FFU Link | How To Set Up | Starter Kit |